parrycj/google-curtain-control/README.md

 #### 5. Upload to your ESP8266 and try it out! ####

 > STEPS_PER_ROTATION on line 27 is defined as 1200, you can increase or decrease this number according to how far you need the motor to turn

+*Special thank you to https://github.com/DIY-Machines and https://github.com/jzheadley for the help on making this possible!*